Vietnamese people in Germany: Racism in Eastern Germany

 Tensions between Germans and Vietnamese broke out into violence beginning on 22 August 1992 in the northeastern city of Rostock, Mecklenburg-Vorpommern, where neo-Nazis attacked Romani people, and then, on the third day of the riots, set fire to a housing complex where over 100 Vietnamese asylum-seekers lived.
 Some were injured, but none died; the police evacuated the Vietnamese residents but took no action against their attackers.
 A week later, extremist demonstrators burned a tent city in Berlin.
 Though some local residents cheered them on in Rostock, the rest of Germany was far more critical of their actions; 15,000 leftists staged a march through Rostock to condemn the violence.
 Rostock's mayor, Klaus Kilimann, remained out of town on holiday until the third day of the crisis, and was blamed for exacerbating the situation by not ordering the police into action earlier; he in turn blamed state officials, but after continuing pressure, finally resigned in late 1993.

 Cigarette gangs

 Berlin's gangs

-Gangs became rampant within the Vietnamese community of Germany after reunification, mainly consisting of Vietnamese from the former Eastern Bloc, with about half a dozen gangs competing for turf in the Berlin area in 1996, each with about 150 members.
-In the first 5 months of the year, there were 15 recorded killings among them.
-These criminal enterprises primarily smuggled cigarettes, but also branched out to gambling, prostitution, and video and audio piracy.
-In 1994, Vietnam agreed to accept the guest workers in exchange for US$65 million in development assistance, but by the end of the year only 67 were accepted instead of the agreed number of 2,500.
-Some investigators believe that Hanoi is reluctant to accept the guest workers because those behind the gangs operating in Germany may be high-ranking government officials or army officers.
+Organized crime was an issue within the Vietnamese community in the 1990s after German reunification, mainly consisting of Vietnamese from the former German Democratic Republic, with about half a dozen Vietnamese street gangs competing over the Berlin area alone in 1996, each with about 150 members.
+In the first 5 months of the year, there were 15 recorded contract killings between Vietnamese-German organized crime in Berlin.
+Their criminal enterprises, at first primarily related to the highly lucrative black market in untaxed cigarettes, have also branched out to gambling, prostitution, and video and audio piracy.
+In 1994, Vietnam agreed to accept deported criminal guest workers in exchange for US$65 million in development assistance, but by the end of the year only 67 had been deported instead of the agreed number of 2,500.
+Some investigators believed that the Party Central Committee in Hanoi was reluctant to accept too many deported criminals because of alleged political corruption and collusion between Vietnamese organized crime in the Federal Republic of Germany and high-ranking Vietnamese government officials and military officers.